 Engineer an arm for the Space Station using pneumatics and K’nex.

-This space sensory tub is great for younger children.
+This space sensory tub is great for younger children. you could also fill it with magnetic and non magnetic “space junk” for sorting.

 Make a play doh model of the Earth to show the different layers.